-PROJECT Sakura Wars, known as Shin Sakura Taisen in Japan, is the upcoming revival project for the Sakura Wars franchise which is a series of hybrid games published by Sega that blends adventure segments where the player can build a relationship with one of several heroines and mech combat, with this entry replacing the franchise's signature strategy RPG gameplay with action combat.
-The title is meant to reboot the Sakura Wars series after the franchise had been dormant for many years and is planned to be released in Japan for the PlayStation 4 on December 12, 2019, with a Spring 2020 release for Western markets.
-This will mark the very first time that Sega themselves have ever localized a Sakura Wars title.
+Sakura Wars, known as "Shin Sakura Taisen" in Japan, was a revival project for Sega's Sakura Wars franchise.
+The game is a hybrid title that blends adventure segments, where the player can build a relationship with one of several heroines, with action mech combat, instead of the traditional strategy RPG gameplay of past entries.
+The title was meant to reboot the Sakura Wars series after the franchise had been dormant for many years and was released in Japan for the PlayStation 4 on December 12, 2019.
+Sega has also announced that the game will receive an English release on April 28, 2020, which will mark the very first time that Sega themselves have ever localized a Sakura Wars title.

 Sakura Wars once again sets the series in Tokyo, Japan during the 29th year of the franchise's fictional Taisho Era (equivalent to 1940 in our real-world calendar) which is 12 years after the events of Sakura Wars: So Long, My Love.
 During that time a great conflict took place known as the “Great Kouma War” where the Combat Revues from the previous games (Tokyo, Paris and New York) saved the world from a great threat but were wiped out in the process.
 Because of the war, the “World Combat Revue Federation" was created which established new Combat Revues around the world to protect the people from future threats.
 At the same time an Olympic-style competition also began called the “Combat Revue Competition” where the Combat Revues from around the world compete every two years in tournaments to sharpen their skills and honor the sacrifices made by the heroes and heroines in the Kouma War.
 This year the tournament is being held in Tokyo and Seijuurou Kamiyama, a former special service navy captain, has recently been given the responsibility of leading the city's new Combat Revue.
 They hope to win the competition, despite their inexperience as a team, and recapture the glory the division once had when Ichiro Ogami and Sakura Shinguji lead the group before the war.
-However, the kouma suddenly reappear during the Combat Revue Competition and the team must now face a new enemy that threatens the world once again.
+However, the Kouma suddenly reappear during the Combat Revue Competition and the team must now face a new enemy that threatens the world once again.

-Similar to past entries in the Sakura Wars franchise, several adaptations of Shin Sakura Taisen are also in development alongside the game itself.
-Released in September 2019, a manga adaptation began serializing in Weekly Young Jump which tells the story through the perspective of the main heroine, Sakura Amamiya, and is being drawn by Noguchi Koyuri and penned by the game's scenario writer Jiro Ishii.
-A CG animated television series is also planned to air in 2020 and will be produced by Sanzigen, the same studio that created the animated cut-scenes for the game.
+Similar to past entries in the Sakura Wars franchise, several adaptations of Sakura Wars were also developed alongside the game itself.
+Beginning in September 2019, a manga adaptation was serialized in Weekly Young Jump which tells the story through the perspective of the main heroine, Sakura Amamiya, and was drawn by Noguchi Koyuri and penned by the game's scenario writer, Jiro Ishii.
+A novel adaptation was written Ayumu Mugi as well called "Shin Sakura Taisen: Hizakura no Koro" that was released on December 19, 2019.
+A CG animated television series is also planned to air in April 2020 and will be produced by Sanzigen, the same studio that created the animated cut-scenes for the game.
 Furthermore, a series of live theater performances, called "Shin Sakura Taisen the Stage", are also in the works with Yuuna Sekine announced to play the part of Amamiya.